 The festival provides cash awards to the best works in competition in the categories of experimental, documentary, narrative, animation, and smart phone film.

 The program is juried by three artists or critics of national and international recognition.
 Past Jurors have included Barbara Hammer, Naomi Uman, Jim Jarmusch, Kerry Laitala, James Benning, Tomonari Nishikawa, Anna Margarita Albelo, Ben Kalina and Alrick Brown.

 A panel of local activists awards The John Michaels Memorial Film Award, which honors films as activism that address themes of peace, justice, community action, human rights, and environmental conservation.

+Each work submitted should be accompanied by an entry form and fee.
 Multiple submissions are welcome.
-If you wish to submit more than one film, please use separate entry forms and screener DVDs.
+If you wish to submit more than one film, please use separate entry forms.

 Submission fee waivers may be offered in certain limited circumstances where paying the submission fee is of significant difficulty.
 In order to be considered for a waiver, send a screener of your full film as well as your reasons for needing a waiver to email@example.com.